data-catering/data-caterer-docs/docs/docs/guide/data-source/metadata/open-metadata.md

     execute(conf, jsonTask)
     ```

-Check out the full example under `AdvancedOpenMetadataSourcePlanRun` in the example repo.
+Check out the full example under `OpenMetadataSourcePlanRun` in the example repo.